akash08ce063/GenerativeAILearning/docs/fine_tuning.md

 ![image](https://github.com/user-attachments/assets/a9c20cc6-b9c6-4b7e-a80e-318e04248b60)

-**IMPORTANT** - Essentially language mode tranining just take TEXT , now it is matter of how you format the text that defines different tasks, now generally when you are performing a finetuning on the base models, you are free to use any chat template or format for dataset and alpaca from stanford is popular choice.
-But beware, when finetuning the instruct based model, please follow exactly the model template as it is otherwise it will confuse the model.
+**IMPORTANT** - **Essentially language mode tranining just take TEXT , now it is matter of how you format the text that defines different tasks, now generally when you are performing a finetuning on the base models, you are free to use any chat template or format for dataset and alpaca from stanford is popular choice.
+But beware, when finetuning the instruct based model, please follow exactly the model template as it is otherwise it will confuse the model**.

 so, basically we have three options for the datasets,